dask/dask/docs/source/install.rst

 Pip
 ---

-You can install everything required for most common uses of Dask (arrays, dataframes, ...)
-This installs both Dask and dependencies like NumPy, Pandas, and so on that are necessary for different workloads.
+You can use pip to install everything required for most common uses of Dask (e.g. Dask Array, Dask DataFrame, etc.).
+This installs both Dask and dependencies, like NumPy and pandas, that are necessary for different workloads.
 This is often the right choice for Dask users::

    python -m pip install "dask[complete]"    # Install everything

 You can also install only the Dask library.
-Modules like ``dask.array``, ``dask.dataframe``, or ``dask.distributed`` won't work until you also install NumPy, Pandas, or Tornado, respectively.
+Modules like ``dask.array``, ``dask.dataframe``, or ``dask.distributed`` won't work until you also install NumPy, pandas, or Tornado, respectively.
 This is common for downstream library maintainers::

    python -m pip install dask                # Install only core parts of dask